sessionm/ios-smp-example/README.md

 ## Rewards

-This app showcases how to use SessionM SDK to allow users to spend loyalty points to purchase rewards.
+This app showcases how to use the SessionM SDK to allow users to spend loyalty points to purchase rewards.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#rewards